Accessibility Evaluation

 Outcome: Failed

-Findings: On page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-…, when visitors make mistakes in the input fields, error messages appear on the page.
+Findings: On page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future, when visitors make mistakes in the input fields, error messages appear on the page.
 These error messages are not noticed by screen readers.
 As a result, screen reader users miss the error messages and cannot submit the form properly.
 Make sure screen readers notice the error messages.
 For example, by using aria-live.

 This also happened when users submit the form.
 Then, the message 'Thanks for joining the conversation.
 We've sent you an email - click on the link to publish your post.' appears on screen but screen readers do not notice it.